jlowe000/oci-arcade-tf/README.md

     - There can only be 2 x VM instances and 2 x Autonomous Database instances.
   - Need to "accept" exception in browser for the API calls (https://<compute-public-ip>:8081/event) - Without this step, API calls from game will fail with CERT exception
   - If you are wanting to "Destroy" the stack, you need to delete the folders in the oci-arcade bucket before running the Terraform destroy activity.
 Otherwise, the bucket will fail to be destroyed.
 You can delete the folders which will delete the underlying objects.
+    - If you have the oci CLI configured you can do a bulk-delete with a single line. `oci os object bulk-delete -bn <bucket-name> -ns <namespace>`
   - If you uncheck the API Key Enabled variable and sets to "false", then you need to run the following steps manually.
     - Create a set of ssl key and cert using ssl-keygen or puttygen.
     - Create an API key for your user but uploading the public key generated.
 "Copy and Paste" the OCI SDK config